zachwill/moment/README.md

 # Create a moment from a string
 moment.date("12-18-2012")

-# Create a moment with strftime format
+# Create a moment with a specified strftime format
 moment.date("12-18-2012", "%m-%d-%Y")

 # Moment uses the awesome dateparser library behind the scenes